 If you drive a vehicle that was manufactured in the last decade, chances are it’s packed full of electronic systems that are integrated and store information.
 Some of that information can play a vital role in solving crimes.

-Information technology company, Beyond IT, points out that three specific types of information may be of importance to criminal investigators:
+Evidence Technology Magazine, points out that three specific types of information may be of importance to criminal investigators:

 - Vehicle events: These events can be as simple as gear shifts or speed changes.
 They’re often logged in the electronic components of the vehicle.